-After a year's work, BSI has now issued BS 9251(fire sprinkler systems for domestic and residential occupancies – code of practice) for public comment.
-The Revised standard is considerably changed from the 2005 version and provides more clarification and insight.
-One of the major changes is that it has removed 'residential' and 'domestic' classifications in favour of type 1, type 2 and type 3 classifications this is undoubtedly a move in the right direction and will be given much more flexibility.
+After a year's work, BSI has issued BS 9251:2014(fire sprinkler systems for domestic and residential occupancies – code of practice) for public comment.
+The Revised standard is considerably changed from the 2005 version, providing more clarification and insight.
+One of the significant changes is that it has removed 'residential' and 'domestic' classifications in favour of type 1, type 2 and type 3 classifications.
+This is undoubtedly a move in the right direction and will be given much more flexibility.

 Some of the manager changes are:

 - 2.04 mm/min design density for type 1 occupancies (domestic)

 - 2.80 mm/min design density for type 2 and 3 occupancies

 - Sprinkler head can cover 25 m² area

 - Maximum spacing between sprinklers is 5.5 m

 - Blocks of flats greater than 18m in height will require a minimum of 30 minutes of water supply.